 Microbes are immensely diverse and have the potential to produce a wide array of flavors in coffees.
 Aerobic (oxygen-breathing) microbes produce different flavor outcomes than anaerobic ones, so we have the potential to produce immensely different flavors simply by changing the available resources for microbes.
 Aside from yielding new, unexpected flavors, the anaerobic process provides a high level of control of the sugars, temperature, pressure, pH and time. the flavor of the coffee fruit is concentrated in the juice, not the seeds.
 Coffee cherries are the fruit of the shrub and the sugars are contained in the mucilage.
 The concentration of sugars and flavors depends on the variety, ripeness of the fruit, and type of soil among other factors.

 The creamy texture of this coffee will get your attention immediately, along with its floral and cinnamon notes; it also has an excellent acidity.
 These complex notes relate directly back to the fermentation process...you will definitely taste the difference!

-We are expecting all of our NEW 2019/2020 Ethiopian harvest imports by July 24, 2020 and are extremely excited to NOW be carrying Anaerobic Yirgacheffe in addition to our traditional, heirloom Ethiopian offerings.
-Something new coming in to our warehouse...exciting to try ONLY at rhoadsroast-coffees.com
+We are expect all of our NEW Ethiopian harvest imports usually every June-July, and are extremely excited to NOW be carrying Anaerobic Yirgacheffe in addition to our traditional, heirloom Ethiopian offerings.
+Something new coming from rhoadsroast-coffees.com

 Thanks for reading and enjoy the brews.